Showing posts with label Pinball. Show all posts

 Obsession

-Obsession was released in 1994 for the (wait for it) Atari STe by Unique Development Sweden.
+Obsession was released in 1994 for the Atari STe by Unique Development Sweden.
 Yes, I said the Atari STe for once - rather than its older brother.
-There are many games to choose from and UDS has made magnificent use of the computer's enhanced hardware.
-Hardware scrolling scrolls the entire screen at 50fps for an ultra-smooth feeling.
+UDS has made magnificent use of the enhancements - Hardware scrolling moves the screen at 50fps for an ultra-smooth feeling.
 Heck, it's even utilising overscan too!
 The audio is a blast thanks to the DMA stereo - so crank up the volume!!
-This game is tremendously entertaining!! :D
+This game is tremendously entertaining.

-It's loud, it's fun and it's one of the best "arcade" games I've ever played.
+It's loud, it's fun, it's one of the best "arcade" games I've ever played.
 Marvellous!!

 Thursday, October 16, 2014